-At the year-end, the company had various agreements for the lease of office and car spaces in the Zebbug Central Business Centre and further agreements for the lease of office space and car spaces in the Gudja Central Business Centre were also entered into, which will be effective in 2019.
-As at 31 December 2018, the Zebbug business centre was operating at full capacity, the Gudja business centre was operating at 86% capacity and the St. Julians business centre will be seeing their first tenant during the second quarter of 2019.
+At the year-end, the company had various agreements for the lease of office and car spaces in the Zebbug Central Business Centre, Gudja Central Business Centre and St. Julians Central Business Centre.
+As at 31 December 2019, the Zebbug Central Business Centre and Gudja Central Business Centre were operating at full capacity, whereas the St. Julians Central Business Centre was operating at 38% capacity.